-Multi-instrumentalist Mike Gordon Oldfield (a wise move to leave out the Gordon!) is best-known for two things, his 1973 album Tubular Bells and this single, Moonlight Shadow.
+Multi-instrumentalist Mike Gordon Oldfield (a wise move to leave out the Gordon!) is best-known for two things, his Tubular Bells albums and this single, Moonlight Shadow.
 Released in May 1983 and lifted from the album Crises, the song reached #4 in the UK and is still Mike Oldfield's most successful single.

 Mike released a number of singles featuring Maggie Reilly on vocals, including Family Man, Mistake and To France, but Moonlight Shadow was the only tune to break the Top 40.

 80s Studio Albums